Julia exquisita

 Julia exquisita is a small species of sea snail in the family Juliidae.

-This species can be found in shallow tropical habitats throughout the Pacific, and are known for their feeding of algae, in which photosynthetic cells are taken up and incorporated into the snails' body tissues for energy storage.
+This species can be found in shallow tropical habitats throughout the Pacific, and feed on algae, in which photosynthetic cells are taken up and incorporated into the snails' body tissues for energy storage.

 Distribution

 Julia exquisita is a benthic organism, often residing in intertidal flats.
 Individuals typically live at depths of about 3 meters, but have been observed at depths as low as 10 meters.

 Julia exquisita prefers a warmer climate with available sunlight, meaning that their distribution is relegated to tropical Pacific waters.
 The species has the greatest observed abundance in the coral triangle, along the coasts of Hawaii, and in the Caribbean, but have also been found along the coast of Madagascar, Australia, and other Indo-West Pacific islands.

 Description

 Individuals of Julia exquisita are dark green in color with a long thin body and a characteristic bivalve shell.
 They range from 4–6 mm in length, with a dorsal foot roughly as wide as their neck.
 The anterior edge of the grooved foot extends to a round oral tentacle used for feeding.
 Many individuals exhibit small white patches on their body which are often surrounded by brown rings.

 White eye prominences lead to thin, squared rhinophores extending from the head which act as scent and taste receptors.
 Within the oral feeding tentacle is a radula, or sharp tooth, which is used to feed by scraping their food source.

 The shell is the best defining characteristic of this species, as it is a two-parted convex dorsal shell which greatly resembles that of bivalves.
 The shell is bright green in color, typically with red-brown or white bands surrounding its concentric lines.
 Shells have a round anterior margin and are ovular in shape.

 The internal anatomy of Julia exquisita is similar to that of other bivalve gastropods, with 2 shell valves surrounding a visceral mass containing their vital organs.
 Key anatomical differences between Julia exquisita and other similar species include proportionally larger adductor muscles, which are used to shut the two shell valves, as well as a slightly more complex penis.